Vermont Presidential Scholars Program

 Process Timeline – Vermont Agency of Education

-- January 2020 - Nominees invited to apply to the U.S. program
+- Late January 2021 - Nominees invited to apply to the U.S. program

-- February 26, 2020 - Completed applications due to the U.S. program office
+- Late February 2021 - Completed applications due to the U.S. program office

 Examples of past winners include students who:

 - Helped start Best Buddies chapter at their school, which pairs students with others who have intellectual disabilities;

 - Was the founder and regional director of the Vermont chapter of Back to BACH, an international initiative to instill a love of classical music in elementary school students;

 - Competed in Dartmouth College’s Brain Bee and finished in the top five each time, and on an award at the Vermont State Science, Math and Engineering Fair;

 - Created a schoolwide event to raise money to pay tuition for 7 students to attend secondary school in Rwanda;

 - Designed and built sustainable structures for use in the Danville Town Forest;